thzandvl/microhack-sap-data/DataFlowConfig.md

 * As source select the Cosmos DB payment Dataset
 * As sink, select the Synapse Payment DataSet
 * Enter the `Staging Area`
-* Complete the mapping between 'source' and 'sink' datasets
+* Complete the mapping between 'source' and 'sink' datasets and make sure to remove the ones which are not shown in the screenshot starting with `_`.
 <img src="images/synapsews/paymentMapping.jpg">

 * Create, publish and trigger the integration pipeline